Chinthamani Kolacase: Plot

 Lal Krishna Viradiyar alias L.K. is a psychotic and ruthless criminal lawyer with an even more enigmatic mission.
 Lal Krishna assists hardened criminals to escape from the courts by efficiently managing the case, and highlighting lack of evidence.
 Post-acquittal, he pursues and takes them out in a bizarre show of vigilante justice.
 Isra Khureshi, an LLB graduate, who is accused of killing his teacher Rasiya, invites Lal Krishna as his lawyer, asking him to join for a party at his farmhouse for celebrating the success.
 Lal Krishna arrives at the spot and kills Khureshi, claiming that it is his duty to wipe out evil forces to maintain law and order.
 Later, Lal Krishna kills David Rajarathnam, a Pondicherry-based gangster, who was accused of assaulting his daughter.

 ASP Jagannivasan, is suspicious of Lal Krishna's moves, and has been closely observing him for a long time.
-Lal Krishna takes up the case of the Mirchi girls, a band of spoilt, 7 rich NRIs, who are accused in the ragging and murder of Chinthamani, their college mate and an innocent girl from a conservative background.
+Lal Krishna takes up the case of the Mirchi girls, a band of spoilt, 9 rich NRIs, who are accused in the ragging and murder of Chinthamani, their college mate and an innocent girl from a conservative background.
 Chinthamani's father Veeramani Warrier is fighting hard for justice and is represented by a public prosecutor Kannayi Parameshwaran, who is famous for his unique style of argument.
 After a long court battle, Lal Krishna succeeds in bringing the judgement in favor of Mirchi Girls.
 Lal Krishna finds out that Kannayi Parameshwaran and college principal Dr. Kim Sudarshan are actually Chinthamani's killers.
 Kannayi is a silent partner in the private medical college, who killed Chinthamani.

 Chinthamani was sent to Sudarshan's house by her conniving hostel warden Volga and was asked to withdraw her admission from the medical college, where she resists to comply, but Kannayi kills her by assaulting her, and place charges on the Mirchi Girls for the inhumane act.
 Kannayi had other major business interests, through selling the medical seats of Mirchi Girls, presumed to be vacated by them during the course of the investigation and trial of the case - to a potential buyer charging an exorbitant sum of ₹50 lakh per seat.
-In his self-styled violent methods, Lal Krishna kills Kannayi and Sudarshan to deliver justice to Chinthamani and Veeramani Warrier.
+In his self-styled violent methods, Lal Krishna kills Volga,Kannayi and Sudarshan to deliver justice to Chinthamani and Veeramani Warrier.
 Though aware of the entire scenario, Jagannivasan is unable to arrest Lal Krishna, due to lack of evidence and leaves him with a small admiration for the latter.